-☐ Confidentiality - Ensures that only those who are supposed to access data can retrieve it.
-Loss of confidentiality can occur through the intentional release of private used as a virtualization tool to manage your virtual infrastructure, which is usually referred to as private cloud.
+OpenNebula is an open and flexible tool that fits into existing data center's environments to build any type of cloud deployment.
+OpenNebula can be primarily used as a virtualization tool to manage your virtual infrastructure, which is usually referred to as private cloud.
 OpenNebula supports a hybrid cloud to combine local infrastructure with public cloud-based infrastructure, enabling highly scalable hosting environments.
 OpenNebula also supports public clouds by providing cloud's interfaces to expose its functionality for virtual machine, storage, and network management.
 OpenNebula is one of the technologies being enhanced in the Reservoir Project , European research initiatives in virtualized infrastructures, and cloud computing.